Elizabeth Farren

 Elizabeth Stanley, Countess of Derby (c.
 1759 – 23 April 1829), known as Elizabeth Farren, was an Irish actress of the late 18th century.
 She was born in Cork in 1759 to George Farren, a surgeon.
 His drinking habits brought on early death and his widow returned to Liverpool.
 Her mother went on the stage to support herself and her children.
 Elizabeth first appeared on the London stage in 1777 as Miss Hardcastle in She Stoops to Conquer and the following year appeared at Drury Lane which, along with the Haymarket Theatre became her primary venues for the rest of her acting career.
 She had over 100 characters in her repertoire including Shakespeare and various contemporary comedies and dramas.
 She was often compared to Frances Abington, who was her only real rival.

 Her last appearance was in April 1797, two months before her marriage to Edward Smith-Stanley, 12th Earl of Derby.
-They had one daughter.
+They had three children; one daughter survived.